dtb-dataiku/elo/README.md

 # elo
-Calculates ELO ratings based on a history of win-loss competitions between players
+A collection of code for calculating ELO ratings based on a history of win-loss competitions between players

+## fight_elo
+Calculates ELO rankings for MMA fighters